Harsh-Kokcha/Distributed-Order-System/README.md

 rejected — proving the lock prevents overselling under real concurrent load.
 The test prints the actual elapsed time for the run.

+Verified result from an actual run: `50 concurrent requests for 10 units of stock -> 10 reserved, 40 rejected, in 2801 ms`.
+The first run of this test actually failed (1 reserved instead of 10) because the Redis lock had no retry logic — a real concurrency bug caught by the test itself, fixed by adding a bounded retry-with-backoff loop.

 ## Honest project status / roadmap

 Everything above is real and working (code-complete — see the "not yet run"